adamhleslie/WarmGun/README.md

 ### Linux

+First time:
 	$ mkdir Build && cd Build
 	$ cmake ..
 	$ make

-Then, to run it with the correct resources, you MUST run from the Binaries directory
+After:
+    $ cd Build
+    $ make

+To Run: (you must run it within the Binaries folder for it to find the Media folder)

-	$ cd Binaries
+	$ cd Build/Binaries
 	$ ./ProjectName

 ### (Outdated) Windows (Visual Studio 2013)